 The most common reasons for tooth extraction are as follows:

-Any trauma due to sports or accident can lead to tooth crack.
-In such a situation if there is vertical fracture of tooth due to trauma or if the tooth cannot be salvaged by root canal treatment, the dentist will extract the tooth and give various options to replace the gap created by missing teeth.
+- Tooth injury: Any trauma due to sports or accident can lead to tooth fracture.
+In such a situation, if there is vertical fracture of tooth due to trauma or if the tooth cannot be salvaged by root canal treatment, the dentist will extract the tooth and give various options to replace the gap created by missing teeth.

 - Pain management: Pain after extraction is unavoidable.
 However, our dentist will prescribe antibiotics and NSAIDS to mitigate the pain and prevent infection.
 However, if you still have pain that is not bearable you should contact our dentist regarding this.

 - Swelling: Swelling of your cheeks usually improves in two or three days.
 You can use an ice pack for the first few days followed by the warm pack later as directed by the dentist.